d4np3/sql-analysis/README.md

-# Module 6 - PyViz Data Visualisation
+# Module 7 - SQL Data Analysis

-This is the page for the sixth module of the Fintech Bootcamp course, covering PyViz Data Visualisation.
+This is the page for the seventh module of the Fintech Bootcamp course, covering SQL Data Analysis using PostgreSQL.

 This page is a continuation of my GitHub learning structure for this course.

 ## Modules Notes

-Above you will see the *^*.ipynb file for this homework.
+Above you will see the ***.sql files and *^*.ipynb file for this homework.

 There is also an img folder with screenshots I've taken from the output of the challenge.

-Below I have compiled my analysis, with the images, to support my notebook code for this module challenge.
+Below I have compiled my analysis, with the images, to support my code for this module challenge.

 # Challenge - Looking for Suspicious Transactions